Export Procedures

 How to Complete Export Entries

-This workshop explains the rules and regulations for completing UK export entries on CDS.
-It provides delegates with an understanding of how to build the data entry information, which data elements are essential and how to declare payment methods.
-Learners will leave the session with sufficient knowledge to be able to complete a basic import customs entry and be able to build on this to submit more complicated entries.
-Important whether you are an agent or importer.
+This workshop is designed to equip you with the knowledge and skills to complete export Customs entries in the UK.
+It provides delegates with an understanding of how to build the data entry information, which data elements are essential, and how to declare license information.
+By the end of the course, you will have the knowledge to complete a basic export Customs entry and the confidence to build on this to submit more complicated entries.
+This is important whether you are an agent or an exporter.

 Advanced CDS Technical Workshop: Exports